Burnett01/kotlin-hafas-toolchain/README.md

 ## hafas-toolchain

-hafas-toolchain is a collection of expressions, dictionary and a parser. <br />With these tools you can parse and process raw HAFAS files.
+hafas-toolchain is a collection of expressions, dictionary and a parser. <br />
+You can use these tools to parse and process raw HAFAS files.

 **What is HAFAS?**

 HAFAS is a system used by hundreds of transportation companies world-wide.<br>
-In order to make raw HAFAS data more accessible, this project will provide all the tools that are necessary.
+In order to make raw HAFAS data more accessible, this project includes all the tools that are necessary.

 --